Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

-Our main results in this article are two structure theorems that describe the local behaviour of elliptic Hochschild cohomology.
-They are exactly parallel to features of ordinary equivariant elliptic cohomology, and they will be key in the proof of the comparison which will appear in the forthcoming companion paper \cite{MapStII}.
+Our main results are contained in the last two Sections of the article, Section \ref{section:HELL} and \ref{section:Tate}.
+In Section \ref{section:HELL} we establish two structure theorems that describe the local behaviour of elliptic Hochschild homology.
+They are exactly parallel to features of ordinary equivariant elliptic cohomology.
 As explained by Grojnowski, the local structure of elliptic cohomology is governed by information coming from the cohomology of fixed point loci.
-Further, on sufficiently small neighbourhoods of points of $E_T$, elliptic homology is equivalent to ordinary Borel equivariant cohomology of fixed point loci.
+Further, on sufficiently small neighbourhoods of points of $E_T$, elliptic cohomology is equivalent to ordinary Borel equivariant cohomology of fixed point loci.
 In our setting, these two claims translate into the statements of Theorem \ref{introloc} and Theorem \ref{introcompletion} respectively.
 Analogous statements for ordinary Hochschild homology were proved by Chen in \cite{HChen}, which was an important inspiration for our work.

-As pioneered by Grojnowski and explained by Ro\c{s}u, we can associate to each closed point $x$ of $E_T$ a subgroup $T(x)$ of $T$.
-When $T$ is of rank one, $T(x)$ is equal to $T$ if $x$ is non-torsion and is equal to $\mu_n \subset \mathbb{G}_m$ if $x$ is torsion of (exact) order $n$.
+As first suggested by Grojnowski, and further clarified by work of Ro\c{s}u, we can associate to each closed point $x$ of $E_T$ a subgroup $T(x)$ of $T$.
+When $T$ is of rank one, $T(x)$ is equal to $T$ if $x$ is non-torsion and is equal to $\mu_n$ if $x$ is torsion of (exact) order $n$.
 We denote $X^{T(x)}$ the derived fixed locus of $X$ under the induced $T(x)$-action.
 The classical fixed locus is given by the truncation $t_0(X^{T(x)})$.

 \begin{customthm}{E} [Theorem \ref{proposition:localization}] Let $X$ be a smooth variety over $k$.
 Then for any closed point $x \in E_T$ there exists a Zariski open neighborhood $U$ of $x$ such that the natural map